 Seminar Registration forms will be available at the Visiting Student Advisory Session at the beginning of term.

-- If you wish to regsiter for an English seminar, you must fill out the Seminar Registration Form and return it to the box in the English Department by Wednesday, 6th September at 12 noon.
+- If you wish to regsiter for an English seminar in Semester 2, you must fill out the Seminar Registration Form and return it to the box in the English Department by Wednesday, 17th January at 12 noon.
 These forms will be available at the Visiting Student Advisory Session in the Bailey Allen Hall on Friday, 1st September (English talk on at 10.50am).
+The form can also be downloaded here VS seminar registration form Semester 2, 2017-18

 - When selecting courses, students are advised to pay careful attention to the weighting of each course to ensure that the combined weighting of the courses they study at NUI, Galway meets the criteria of their home university.